This post may contain affiliate links. Please read our disclosure policy.

 How to make in an instant pot

 - Turn the Instant Pot on and add oil.
-Stir in onion and sauté for 2-3 minutes.
+Stir in the onion and sauté for 2-3 minutes.

 - Cover the pot with the lid, setting the valve to the sealing position.
 Then, cook on high for 15 minutes.
 Once the pot beeps, allow the pot to release pressure naturally.